-In order to make assignments, Ms. Tait must know of your need for an accompanist before the deadline.
+In order to make assignments, Ms. Urrutia must know of your need for an accompanist and have the music at least 6 weeks before the event.
 See Important Dates to Know for further details.

 Priorities

 Unfortunately, we are unable to provide accompanists for all students taking private lessons.